-Reference: FOI.ICB-2324/136
+Reference: FOI.ICB-2324/168

-Subject: Patient Hotels
+Subject: Patient Hotels 2020-23

-I can confirm that the ICB does hold some of the information requested; please see responses below:
+I can confirm that the ICB does hold the information requested; please see responses below:

-QUESTION RESPONSE The ICB does not send patients to hotels but the two acute providers in our system have done so over the winter period in 2021/22 and 2022/23.
-Does the Trust send patients to hotels as part of their treatment or recovery?
+QUESTION RESPONSE Does the Trust send patients to hotels as part of their treatment or recovery?
 If so, please stipulate the circumstances in which this policy applies.
-These hotels were only set up to aid flow during winter pressures and are not in use at other times of the year.
-Trusts may use other hotels for other purposes but the ICB does not hold this information.
-2021/22 - The Hotel Bristol Which hotels have been used by the Trust for this purpose since 2020?
+In winter 2021/22 and 2022/23 the ICB commissioned a care hotel to take medically fit patients whilst waiting for onward care packages.
+2021/22 - The Hotel Bristol 2.
+Which hotels have been used by the Trust for this purpose since 2020?
 The ICB has applied Section 43(2) (Prejudice to Commercial Interests) to the name of the hotel used during 2022/23 The hotel has asked the ICB that it not be named as it believes that being named may result in fewer guests staying with them.
 As paying guests is the most significant revenue stream for hotels, the ICB agrees that staying guests is a key commercial aspect of the hotel business model.
 Therefore, if naming the hotel resulted in fewer guests this would constitute a prejudice to the commercial interests of the hotel.
+Previously, the ICB did name the hotel and this resulted in media filming outside the hotel without permission which caused distress to paying guests, staff and the patients.
+The ICB does believe that it is reasonably likely that a similar situation would occur again and